 "I have had three encounters with counselors in my life, including in-person sessions, and I can confidently recommend Dr. Hahn as an excellent counselor.
 He listens to you, understands your concerns, and doesn't downplay them.
 You are taken seriously.
-I didn't think online therapy can be as in depth as in-person counseling, but with his encounters I learned it's the counselor who makes the experience, not the form of encounter.
+I didn't think online therapy can be as in-depth as in-person counseling, but with his encounters, I learned it's the counselor who makes the experience, not the form of encounter.
 I will continue to work with Dr. Hahn, and I believe in his approaches and interventions."

 "Erin has been incredibly helpful as I navigate a tough situation with my family.
 She's understanding and compassionate and non-judgmental."